Best audiophile headphones 2022 - NewsBreak

 Style: In-ear | Cable length: 1.2m | Noise-cancelling: No | Connector: 3.5mm, 2.5mm, 4.4mm | Weight: 4g eachDetailed, articulate sound Refined, entertaining presentation Clever engineering Cable transmits noise No in-line remote

-Sennheiser’s IE 900 will appeal to purists who want to get the best audio possible from a high-quality source.
-It's a suitably premium package befitting the best audiophile headphones, with six ear tip options and three cables with a choice of normal 3.5mm and balanced 2.5mm and 4.4mm connectors.
+Sennheiser’s IE 900 will appeal to audiophiles who want to get the best audio possible from a high-quality source.
+The package is fittingly premium with six eartip options and three cables with a choice of normal 3.5mm and balanced 2.5mm and 4.4mm connectors.
 The only thing they don't have is an in-line remote.

-Partner them with a high-quality outboard DAC, such as the Chord Mojo and use good quality files and you'll hear just why the IE 900 justify their hefty price tag.
+Partner these audiophile headphones with a high-quality outboard DAC, such as the Chord Mojo and use good quality files and you'll hear just why the IE 900 justify their jumbo price tag.

 Read the full Sennheiser IE 900 review